oracle/graal/docs/reference-manual/native-image/BuildOutput.md

 Please report this version info when you [file issues][new_issue].

 #### <a name="glossary-java-version-info"></a>Java Version Info
-The precise base Java version info of the Native Image process.
+The Java version info (`java.runtime.version` property) of the Native Image build process.
 Please report this version info when you [file issues][new_issue].

 #### <a name="glossary-ccompiler"></a>C Compiler